Golf and Friendships

 Mental Health & Emotional Connection

-Golf communities often become support networks—people to celebrate wins and navigate challenges with.
-The game’s calm cadence makes room for meaningful talks that strengthen bonds.
+Golf communities usually become support networks—people to celebrate wins and manage challenges with.
+The game’s calm cadence makes room for meaningful talks that deepen bonds.

 Golf as a Lifelong Bond